NMMRSTT/employee-attrition-classifier-webapp/README.md

 [Check out the live app here!](https://employee-churn-prediction-npbdto7p7q-ew.a.run.app/)

 **Important**: The primary focus of this project is the Streamlit web app.
-EDA, feature engineering, and modeling are less important.
+EDA, feature engineering, and modeling are not the focus.

 ## Project Structure